SportsTravel

 Dylan Wanagiel: “We like to talk about having a solution-oriented mindset, and we won’t dismiss any crazy idea on what we can host in the Prudential Center.
 Sometimes the answer is no initially, but we talk about how we can find a way to make it work with some adjustments… Trying to find calendar efficiencies is what we do.
 We don’t have to give the NHL 365 days a year, and we’re able to carve out time for other events.
 Sharing dates is how you maximize your calendar, and it’s not always sports.
 We could do a graduation in the morning and then a Devils game at night in the same day… We treat every event like a Super Bowl or a UFC event and we show promotors that we care about their event just as much as any other.”

-Posted in: TEAMS Conference
+Posted in: Hosts & Suppliers, Latest News, Sports Venues, TEAMS Conference

 Copyright © 2024 by Northstar Travel Media LLC.
 All Rights Reserved.
 301 Route 17 N, Suite 1150, Rutherford, NJ 07070 USA | Telephone: (201) 902-2000